-- The conventional footwear, which provides the foot with a greater drop, more support and also cushioning.
+- Conventional footwear, which provides the foot with a greater drop, more support and also cushioning.

-- The intermediate footwear, which due to its characteristics is between conventional footwear and minimalist footwear.
+- Intermediate footwear, which due to its characteristics is between conventional footwear and minimalist footwear.

-- The minimalist footwear, which respects the anatomy and freedom of movement of a bare foot, as we will see below when knowing its particularities in detail.
+- Minimalist footwear, which respects the anatomy and freedom of movement of a barefoot, as we will see below when knowing its particularities in detail.

-- The minimalist sandals, which are inspired by the style of the Tarahumara tribe, famous for its characteristic rubber sandals and leather straps called huaraches that they themselves manufacture .
+- The minimalist sandals, which are inspired by the style of the Tarahumara tribe, are famous for their characteristic rubber sandals and leather straps called huaraches that they themselves manufacture.

 Origin of minimalist footwear

-The use of footwear began thousands of years with the sole functionality of protecting the feet by covering them.
+The use of footwear began thousands of years with the sole function of protecting the feet by covering them.

 Why wear minimalist footwear?